National Send a Card to a Friend Day - 7th February 2022

 But it is!

-Anyway, we’ve managed to pull together some tips on how to tell your beloved dog just how bloody marvellous they are.
+So, we’ve pulled together some tips on how to tell your beloved dog just how bloody marvellous they are.

 Did you know that people with more friends often live longer?